StarScape/droplet2/src/slate/README.md

 1. Code inside of the `slate` namespace should *never* be dependent on anything in the other parts of Droplet.
 2. Even if not done currently, _in principle_ it should be possible to pick up Slate and drop it into a totally separate application.

-Most of the code you might need to consume from the main Droplet code is inside of the `slate.core` namespace.
+Most of the code you might need to consume from the main Droplet code is inside of the `slate.editor-ui-state` namespace.

 > Yes, I accidentally named it Slate without realizing there's already another web-based rich text editor called [SlateJS](https://github.com/ianstormtaylor/slate).
 Whoops.